 How Much Should I Charge For All Day Service

 I found that I would need to charge $170 per day to cover the opportunity cost associated with ‘all day type service’.
 I don’t recommend offering this type of service for the same reason I don’t recommend offering multiple hour service, customer concentration.

-For more information on how these types of services can keep your company from growing, see the section about Customer Concentration.
+For more information on how these types of services can keep your company from growing, see the section above about customer concentration.